 Dense, mixed-use housing near public transit.
 This approach has the advantage of increasing the supply of housing while mitigating concerns about aggravating traffic congestion and air pollution.
 I had stints in the Boston area and Washington, DC for several years, and was amazed by how easy it was to get around without needing a car.
 In fact, it was more of a hassle to have a car than to use public transit.
 I also found that living in denser housing led to a greater sense of community among residents.
 Bay Area neighborhoods were built with a car-centric approach decades ago, and shifting to an environmentally friendly model would require lots of changes, such as greater availability of public transportation.
 But overall, I see lots of promise in this approach.

 None of the above steps will definitively vanquish the problem of affordable housing in the Bay Area.
 Any politician who tells you otherwise is making false promises.
 The chief cause of the affordable housing crisis is a geographical concentration of wealth generation that is unprecedented in the history of the world.

 Nevertheless, there is much we can do to mitigate the strain on working families in our district.
-I will work closely with government agencies, other legislators, local elected officials, and community groups to chart a way forward.
+If elected to the Central Committee, I will work closely with government agencies, other legislators, local elected officials, and community groups to chart a way forward.